Homa-X/Quiz-Game/README.md

 ## 🖼️ Screenshots

-Here are some screenshots from the project (non-clickable):
+Here are some screenshots from the project:

 ![Home Screen](Screenshots/Home.PNG)
 ![Question Screen](Screenshots/Question.PNG)